-2013 - 2014 Salaries and Benefits
+2013 - 2014 SALARIES

 |* Tennessee does not have a state income tax.|

-Up to two (2) days during the first year.
-Residents on tracks longer than one year may receive up to five (5) days to be taken anytime during their tenure.
+Residents may receive two (2) days administrative leave during their first year at the discretion of each program.
+Residents on tracks longer than one year may receive up to five (5) days administrative leave to be taken anytime during their tenure.

-Up to the discretion of each program.
+Educational leave may be provided.
+This is left totally to the discretion of each program.

-Provided at the rate of one (1) day per month, and may accumulate to a total of not more than sixty (60) days for continuous service.
+Sick leave is provided at the rate of one (1) day per month, and may accumulate to a total of not more than sixty (60) days for continuous service.

 Residents who are members of any reserve component of the armed forces of the United States or of the Tennessee National Guard may be entitled to leave of absence from their duties for all periods of military service during which they are engaged in the performance of duty or training in the services of Tennessee, or of the United States, under competent orders.